RaidenCorporation/ZanyonLocker/README.md

 ## 🛡 **How To Use ZanyonLocker**

-To encrypt your first file using ZanyonLocker™, follow these steps in order.
-First, run the zl_setup.exe installer to set up ZanyonLocker™ on your PC, then open the application from your Start Menu, Desktop shortcut or by right-clicking a file in Windows Explorer.
+To encrypt your first file using ZanyonLocker, follow these steps in order.
+First, run the zl_setup.exe installer to set up ZanyonLocker on your PC, then open the application from your Start Menu, Desktop shortcut or by right-clicking a file in Windows Explorer.
 When the main window opens, you will see three main steps.
 First, click Set up a password.
 A window will pop up asking you to enter a password only YOU know.
 After setting your password, you can proceed to the second step: Encrypt a file.
 When prompted, enter the password you created.
 A File Explorer window will pop up allowing you to select any file or folder to encrypt.
 Once selected, the file will be encrypted and given a .zanyon extension (eg secret.txt » secret.txt.zanyon).
-To decrypt a file, open ZanyonLocker™ and click Decrypt a file.
+To decrypt a file, open ZanyonLocker and click Decrypt a file.
 Enter your password when prompted, select the encrypted .zanyon file in the File Explorer window, and it will be restored to its original state (eg secret.txt.zanyon » secret.txt).
 You can also configure app preferences, toggle dark mode or check for live updates directly from the Settings gear icon in the top-left header.

 ![.zanyon File Extension Icon by Raiden Bisnath (Raiden Corporation)](https://i.imgur.com/Fd8QUmG.png)

 ---

-### 💡 **Pro Tip:** ZanyonLocker™ keeps the original file for safety.
+### 💡 **Pro Tip:** ZanyonLocker keeps the original file for safety.
 To ensure total privacy, **manually delete the original file** _after_ you see the .zanyon version created.
+This method is used for backup purposes.

 ---